vaginessa/FastHub-REVIVAL/README.md

   - Contribution graph.
   - Search Users, Repos, Issues,Pull Requests and Code
 - _**Much more...**_
-  - _FastHub is actively developed.
-More features will come!_
+  - _FastHub-RE will try to implements all the newest GitHub features!_

 ## Specs / Open-source libraries: